SketchbookProtest/KLARA/README.md

 Kazuo Language Analysis Research Applet (KLARA) is a project-specific fork of Stanza for computational analysis of the novels of Kazuo Ishiguro.

-Parts of this project's code were optimised/refined with the use of ChatGP3.
+Parts of this project's code were optimised/refined with the use of Microsoft Co-Pilot.
 See APPENDIX A for details.

 <div align="center"><img src="https://github.com/stanfordnlp/stanza/raw/dev/images/stanza-logo.png" height="100px"/></div>